besidesmax/database/README.md

 # Database

 ## Overview
-Database is a program to create a database and/ or analyse the data of a database with a few given functions
+Database is a program to create a database and analyse the data of a database with a few given functions
 ## Installation Instructions

 ### Prerequisites